xiaoli.cst@gmail.com

 - Predictable scaling ladders: Developing principled, systematic scaling strategies to accelerate model iteration while improving reliability and reducing empirical trial-and-error.

-- Diving deeper: Exploring new training paradigms (objectives, optimizers, data strategies, etc) that better leverage pretraining data, RL signals, and human supervision while enabling continuous knowledge acquisition.
+- Diving deeper: Exploring better training paradigms (objectives, optimizers, data strategies, etc) that fully leverage pretraining data, RL signals, and human supervision while enabling continuous knowledge and skill acquisition.

 Current Work & Progress